chaksseu/PicassoGen/README.md

 ### Agents

-The LLM agents coordinate to interpret the prompt, generate positions, verify layouts, create background prompts, and finally generate and save the masks.
+The `LLM agents` coordinate to interpret the prompt, generate positions, verify layouts, create background prompts, and finally generate and save the masks.
+We use AutoGen framework for this part.

 1. **User Proxy Agent**: Receives the initial text prompt and coordinates between other agents.
 2. **Position Bot**: Generates layout information, including the position and size of each object.